LorizzTrono/LorizzTrono/README.md

+**Aspiring game developer|ITI Majorana|Passionate about computer science (generally for now)

+##👋 Hey there!

-👋 Hey there!
-I'm Loris Trono, currently an 11th-grade student at ITI Majorana(TO).
+I'm Loris Trono, currently an 11th-grade student, currently living in Italy(TO).
 Nice to meet you all!

 About My Current Work & Studies: